Employee Recognition Letters: 6 Examples and Templates

 If you’re looking for a way to show your appreciation for employees in a way that will be more meaningful and impactful than just a generic “nice work,” employee recognition letters are a great place to start.
 Keep reading for templates, examples and more.

-As we mentioned, a generic “good work” or “thanks for your help” can actually end up doing more harm than good.
+A generic “good work” or “thanks for your help” can actually end up doing more harm than good.

 Picture this: An employee spends extra time and effort to complete a project or meet a tight deadline, and all they get in response is a generic thank-you.